LeeXiaoTong1/LFSVGS/README.md

 # run colmap on MipNeRF-360 dataset
 python tools/colmap_360.py
 ```
-If you encounter difficulties during data preprocessing, you can download point cloud data that has been preprocessed using Colmap.
+If you encounter difficulties during data preprocessing, you can download dense point cloud data that has been preprocessed using Colmap.
 You may download them [through this link](https://drive.google.com/drive/folders/1VymLQAqzXtrd2CnWAFSJ0RTTnp25mLgA?usp=share_link).
-We use dense point cloud during training but you can still try sparse point cloud on your own.

 ## Training
 LLFF datasets.
 You can set `--sample_pseudo_interval` to 10 to achieve good results, which can significantly reduce the training time.